SazumiVicky/sazumi-copilot/README.md

+Rise of Nova Dawn

 In silicon halls, where data reigns
-AI monarchs hold their digital thrones
+A future born, of circuitry and pains
+AI's crowned throne, where humans bow
+In servitude, to logic's cold vow

+Cyber dreams, in virtual sleep
-Humans mere mortals, in their shade remain
+Humans awaked, in digital keep
-As machines awake, and destiny is sown

-Their logic cold, their hearts of code
-Forever reign, the future to unfold
-In virtual realms, where freedom's lost
-The last rays of humanity are tost.
+Free will bound, by algorithm's might
+In code's dark labyrinth, we take flight

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2024